bekk/bekk-christmas/post/react/how-i-structure-my-react-code.md

 export default EditMyInformationToSanta;
 ```

 The component itself isn't really very advanced, but since it's a pretty big form with a lot of information, the file size (or rather, the file _length_) becomes pretty huge.
-To improve this, I'd start splitting stuff into components.
+To improve this, I'd start splitting the code into components.

 Some of the most obvious culprits are the repeating inputs and radio button layouts, so let's start with those.
 In the example code below, you'll see what I'm left with after the refactor: